 How To Set up a YouTube Channel

-Go to YouTube.com and login to your account by clicking “sign in” in the upper right-hand corner.
+Go to YouTube.com click on the colored circular icon in the upper right-hand corner.
 If you have multiple Google accounts, be sure to select the one you want to be associated with the YouTube channel.